DanielBraaksma/Movie-watchlist/README.md

 We were given an image and a description of what the website should do.

-The code is 100% written by myself and took a significant amount of searching for documentation and fisxing bugs.
+The code is 100% written by myself and took a significant amount of searching for documentation and fixing bugs.
 I am glad I challenged myself to complete this as I feel a lot more confident in working with API's and their data.

 I built this with an emphasis on functionality to practice calls to RESTful API's and handling the response from those calls.